russellkerns/dom_homework/README.md

 - Edit `style.css` to change the application's color scheme to something more appropriate to a coffee-themed game
 - Add in the ability to sell producers for a full (or partial?) refund of one's coffee
 - Add in a one-time unlock-able upgrade system like Cookie Clicker's.
 Example upgrades: buying a Coffee Grinder upgrade might double the CPS of all percolators; buying extra cursors would increase the coffee one gets from clicks; buying a Caffeinated Cursor upgrade might make the coffee one gets from clicks in some way proportionate to total CPS.
 Note that this is a big, complex feature!
+- Do you think progress in the game is too fast?
+Maybe too slow?
+Try modifying the data to see if you can balance the game to your liking.
 - Figure out how to deploy your completed application to the public internet using Github Pages.
 Google is your friend, here, but [here's a start](https://www.ostraining.com/blog/coding/github-pages/).

 ## **FSA Staff Dev Notes**